 Before you can enjoy Savannakhet you need to get there, which can be tricky.
 While the city does have an airport, it’s rarely used by backpackers – the typical way in and out is by bus.
 Services run every day from Vientiane in the north and Pakse in the south.

 Taking pubic transport in Laos can be an adventure in itself.
-Check out my article here about our experiences with it as we travelled through the country, including how we got in and out of Savannakhet.
+Check out my article about getting around Laos, which charts our experiences with it as we travelled through the country, including how we got in and out of Savannakhet.

 Where to stay in Savannakhet

 There isn’t a huge choice of hostels in Savannakhet, but guest houses are plentiful and cheap.
-We found Joli Guest House through booking.com, and it was one of our best travel accommodations to date.
+We found a lovely local guest house through booking.com, and it was one of our best travel accommodations to date.

 For 100,000 kip per night we had a spacious double room with a private en-suite bathroom, and a communal balcony area outside.
 A free daily breakfast of eggs, bread, jam, bananas and coffee was included.